Donald Trump, Who Spends An Average Of Six Hours A Week Golfing, Says He Has No Time For Mueller Interview

 Donald Trump does not have time for a full interview with Robert Mueller for the Russia investigation, but apparently he has time for an average of six hours of golf each week.

-This week, Trump’s new legal representative Rudy Giuliani did a media blitz regarding the president’s legal issues.
+This week, Trump’s new legal representative, Rudy Giuliani, went on a media blitz regarding the president’s legal issues.
 One of the topics the former New York mayor touched on was the interview Mueller’s team has requested with Trump regarding potential collusion with Russia during the 2016 presidential election.
 As Reuters noted, Giuliani said that Trump is busy with other duties and would want the interview limited to no more than two-and-a-half hours.

 Or, about one-half the time that Trump spends on the golf course on an average week.
 As the Trump Golf Counter noted, the president has made 106 trips to the golf course since his inauguration, costing American taxpayers more than $67 million.
 As Golfweek noted, the average golf round takes a little more than four hours, but Trump has a reputation as a fairly fast player, CNN noted.